How to Use Google Analytics to Track Performance on Social Media

 • Provide event-based data vs. session-based data

-• Cookie-less measurement for marketers to collect data on customer’s journey who have disable cookies
+• Cookie-less measurement for marketers to collect data on customer’s journey who have disabled cookies

 • Offer direct integrations with media platforms

-Google Tag Manager lets you add tags to your website straight from Tag Manager — tags are code that lets you integrate analytics and other marketing supports to your website, so marketers can collect more meaningful information about site usage.
+Google Tag Manager lets you add tags to your website straight from Tag Manager — tags are code that let you integrate analytics and other marketing supports to your website so marketers can collect more meaningful information about site usage.

 To implement Google Tag Manager on your website: